peteroupc/peteroupc.github.io/random.md

     -   by distributing the results or the random numbers to networked users as they are generated, and
 4. the PRNG algorithm and any procedure using that algorithm to generate that "random" result will remain stable as long as the relevant feature is still in use by the application.
 (Not using seeding allows either to be changed or improved without affecting the application's functionality.)

+<a id=Other_Situations></a>
+### Other Situations

 Seeds also come into play in other situations, such as:

 * **Verifiable randomness.** _Verifiable random numbers_ are random numbers that are generated solely from information that is and/or will be publicly available and that are disclosed along with all the information required to verify their generation.
+Usually, at least some of the information used to derive such numbers is not known by anyone until after the announcement is made that those numbers will be generated.
 An application can use seeds to generate verifiable random numbers using a process described, for example, in [RFC 3797](https://www.rfc-editor.org/rfc/rfc3797.txt) (to the extent its advice is not specific to the Internet Engineering Task Force or its Nominations Committee), or in [Lenstra and Wesolowski 2015].
 * **Noise.** Randomly generated numbers can serve as _noise_, that is, a randomized variation in images and sound.
+The RNG used to generate the noise--
+     - must be an unpredictable-random implementation, if computer or information security are involved; otherwise,
+     - must follow the [seedable PRNG recommendations](#Seedable_PRNG_Recommendations), if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation; otherwise,
+     - must be a statistical-random or unpredictable-random implementation, if the RNG is not used solely to generate noise; otherwise,
-If the following conditions are met, an application need not follow the seeding recommendations when generating noise and the RNG used to generate the noise need only be as strong as required to achieve the desired effect:
+     - need only be as strong as required to achieve the desired effect.
-     - The RNG is used solely to generate noise, or the RNG meets the requirements of a statistical-random or unpredictable-random implementation.
-     - The use of the noise has no impact on application functionality and does not implicate computer or information security.

-    (A detailed description of noise algorithms, such as white, pink, or other colored noise, Perlin noise, or fractal Brownian motion, is outside the scope of this page.)
+    (A detailed description of noise algorithms, such as white, pink, or other [colored noise](https://en.wikipedia.org/wiki/Colors_of_noise), [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise), or fractal Brownian motion, is outside the scope of this page.)

 <a id=Using_Random_Number_Generators></a>
 ## Using Random Number Generators